 Our major initiatives, developed annually for the academic year, represent areas of growth, change or improvement which will require focus and collaboration across the colleges and units that comprise Academic Affairs.
 We simultaneously remain engaged with many other initiatives at the course, program, college and university level.
 Our initiatives and planning efforts are directly supportive of Ferris State University's mission to "prepare our students for successful careers, responsible citizenship, and lifelong learning."

-This project is the collaborative effort of the Michigan College of Optometry, the College of Pharmacy, the College of Health Professions, Mercy Health, The Wege Foundation, Habitat for Humanity, the Hispanic Center of Western Michigan, and the Center for Latino Studies.
-At present, all partners are engaged in finalizing a Memorandum of Understanding that will allow progress on building the foundation for a community clinic at Clinica Santa Maria.
-The clinic will eventually provide optometric and pharmaceutical services and facilities as well as opportunities for nursing, dental hygiene, and other College of Health Professions programs.
+This project is the collaborative effort of the Michigan College of Optometry, the College of Pharmacy, the College of Health Professions, the Clinica de Santa Maria, The Wage Foundation, Habitat for Humanity of Kent County, the Hispanic Center of Western Michigan, and the Center for Latin Studies.
+A Memorandum of Understanding is under development with Habitat for Humanity, the Clinica de Santa Maria and the University; its adoption will allow for continued planning of an expansion of the current Clinica Santa Maria facility.
+Growth of the clinic will provide for an enhanced academic/clinical presence in the community.
+The clinic will eventually provide optometric and clinical pharmacy services as well as opportunities for nursing, dental hygiene, and other College of Health Professions programs.
 Possibilities for involvement by the School of Education as well as the Social Work Program and the Center for Entrepreneurship also have great potential.
-The participation of Habitat for Humanity, the Center for Latino Studies, and the Hispanic Center of Western Michigan assures that all parties are working toward, and with cultural sensitivity, a lasting partnership among the academic, business, non-profit, and Hispanic community.
+Habitat for Humanity’s community development plans include construction of a mixed use building, addressing the community’s request for a variety of services and housing options.
+The participation of the Center for Latino Studies and the Hispanic Center of Western Michigan assures that all parties are working toward, and with cultural sensitivity, a lasting partnership among the academic, business, non-profit, and Hispanic community.

 Browse through the documents below to gain a better understanding of our planning history.
 You can also call our office at 231-591-2300 for more information regarding division and college planning.